RTÉ2

 RTÉ2 (formerly known as Network 2, N2 and RTÉ Two) is an Irish free-to-air television channel owned and operated by RTÉ.
 It was launched on 2 November 1978 as Ireland's second television channel, at which point the pre-existing channel was renamed RTÉ 1 (currently RTÉ One).

-The channel airs content aimed at 16-45 year-olds.
+The channel airs content aimed at 16-45 year-olds, including sport, imported shows and original productions.

 History

-In the 1970s, the Irish government considered three options for the introduction of a second television service: the re-transmission of BBC1 Northern Ireland; authorization of an independent commercial service; or charging RTÉ with the establishment of a second national channel.
+In the 1970s, the Irish government considered three options for the introduction of a second television service: the re-transmission of BBC1 Northern Ireland; authorisation of an independent commercial service; or charging RTÉ with the establishment of a second national channel.
 It was the last of these that was finally chosen.

+On 24 August 1978, RTÉ 2 made its first test transmission with a musical.
+In the coming days, it aired other types of programmes, such as plays, documentaries and dramas, such as the BBC drama Spend, Spend, Spend.
+The programmes within a few days from the first test were grouped into themed seasons.
+The concept for RTÉ was to provide "a total television service between the two channels, with choice at all times".

 After a period of test transmissions in the late summer and autumn the channel began scheduled broadcasting at 20:00 on 2 November 1978, opening with a broadcast of a gala ceremony from Cork Opera House.
 Owing to a technical error, audio from BBC2 was played during the countdown instead of the proper soundtrack.
 When the channel commenced programmes, there was no audio for the initial 15 seconds.

 The opening night's line up was as follows: